Related videos:

 The government of Donald Trump warned on Wednesday that more than 500 hospitals in the United States must publish clear information about their healthcare prices or face penalties of up to 2 million dollars annually per institution.

-A senior government official, who requested anonymity, confirmed that Trump plans to tighten regulations under an executive order he signed in 2019, and that more hospitals may receive similar letters.
+A high-ranking government official, speaking on condition of anonymity, confirmed that Trump plans to tighten regulations under an executive order he signed in 2019, and that more hospitals could receive similar letters.

-The problem that the measure aims to correct
+The problem that the measure seeks to correct

-The stated objective is to address a structural issue in the U.S. healthcare system: that patients, employers, and insurers often do not know in advance how much common procedures, such as a blood test or an X-ray, will cost.
+The stated goal is to tackle a structural problem within the U.S. healthcare system: that patients, employers, and insurers often do not know in advance how much common procedures, such as a blood test or an X-ray, will cost.

-According to the administration, this lack of transparency directly contributes to inflating medical costs, which can devastate a family's budget.
+According to the administration, this lack of transparency directly contributes to inflating medical costs, which can ruin a family's budget.

-The administration wants suppliers to provide access to pricing files and ensure that the information is legitimate, rather than relying on estimates or omitting key figures.
+The management wants suppliers to provide access to pricing files and ensure that the information is legitimate, rather than relying on estimates or omitting key figures.

 The states and hospitals in the spotlight